rccline/CC-diss-rmd/README.md

+### Our Coding Club LaTeX dissertation tutorial created by Anna Chirumbolo at The University of Edinburgh, School of Geosciences, and modified by rccline@fastmail.fm to create a personal Template.

-# Write your dissertation in Rmarkdown
+### Write your dissertation in Rmarkdown by *Our Coding Club*

 This repository contains the files necessary to complete the Coding Club write your dissertation in Rmarkdown tutorial - you can check it out at: https://ourcodingclub.github.io/tutorials/rmarkdown-dissertation/

 The `data` folder contains a sample dataset called `puffins_temp.csv`.
-The dataset presents climate data (tmin and tmax), released by the [International Comprehensive Ocean-Atmosphere Data Set (ICOADS) Release 3, Monthly Summaries](https://rda.ucar.edu/datasets/ds548.1/) and population trends of *Fratercula arctica* species (Atlantic puffins), collected as part of the [Seabird Monitroing Programme](http://jncc.defra.gov.uk/page-1550).
+The dataset presents climate data (tmin and tmax), released by the [International Comprehensive Ocean-Atmosphere Data Set (ICOADS) Release 3, Monthly Summaries](https://rda.ucar.edu/datasets/ds548.1/) and population trends of *Fratercula arctica* species (Atlantic puffins), collected as part of the [Seabird Monitoring Programme](http://jncc.defra.gov.uk/page-1550).

 Citation and redistribution information for the climate data is specified in this [document.](https://rda.ucar.edu/datasets/ds548.1/docs/R3.0-citation.pdf)
 Note: Access to dataset requires registration.